klevu/jsv2-early-adopters/getting-started/6-analytics/bigcommerce/README.md

 Once downloaded, copy the files from the [resources](/getting-started/6-analytics/resources) folder directly into your theme.

-Next we need to include these assets and templates in our page, so edit the file `templates/pages/search.html`.
+Next, we need to include these assets and templates on our page, so edit the file `templates/pages/search.html`.
 Include `klevu-quick-analytics.js` and `klevu-landing-analytics.js` by modifying the contents like this: